Mansi2001/Mansi2001/README.md

 - 🔭 I’m pursuing my B.Tech in Computer Science with specialisation in AI and ML
 - 🌱 I’m currently expanding my shell to learn more each day
-- 👯 I’m really interested in setting up my career in Machine Learning field
+- 👯 I'm a Programming Enthusiast having an interest in Web Development & Machine Learning
 - ⚡ Keen worker, Responsible and Energetic
 - 🤓 I love music, sketching, travelling and exploring new places